 For a long time, it was my best position when not in the prone.
 I found that my scores were often better than sitting, and significantly better than kneeling.
 It is eye-catching as well since you rarely see anyone at the range using it.

+having both elbows supported definitely adds a lot of additional stability, but there’s no getting around the physicality of it.
 Whether it works for you or not, it’s always nice to have another position in the toolbox.

 I may need to get a copy of that book, Becoming a Supple Leopard by Dr. Kelley Starret.